British electric multiple units: Post-war reconstruction

 The railways were placed under government control two days before war was declared on 3 September 1939.
 After the war, the railways were in a poor financial state with a backlog of maintenance.
 Government control was not relinquished before the Transport Act 1947 nationalised most railways and control passed to the Railway Executive of the British Transport Commission.
 Some pre-war capital investment schemes that had stopped upon the outbreak of hostilities were restarted, such as 1,500 V DC electrification of the Manchester–Sheffield–Wath route and the Great Eastern suburban railways.
-The London to Shenfield route opened in 1949 with three-car EMUs with air-operated doors that collected traction current with a single diamond-shaped pantograph.
+The London to Shenfield route opened in 1949 with with air-operated doors that collected traction current with a single diamond-shaped pantograph.
 Similar EMUs entered service on the Manchester end of the Manchester–Sheffield–Wath route in 1954.
-In 1954 compartment stock with slam doors was introduced on the London to Southend route.
+In 1954, compartment stock with slam doors was introduced on the London to route.

 In 1948, a further report into electrification was commissioned, and this repeated the recommendations of the 1932 report for third rail at 750 V DC in Southern England and overhead line at 1,500 V DC elsewhere.
 However, an experiment was authorised in AC overhead line at 6.6 kV 50 Hz on the Lancaster–Morecambe–Heysham line.
 By 1954, similar experiments had been carried out in France on the Aix-les-Bains line at 25 kV 50 Hz, and both were considered a success.
 The report concluded that future electrification should be done with overhead line at 25 kV 50 Hz, except for the Southern Region as there was extensive third rail electrification already in place.
 The Manchester and Crewe line was to be the first to be electrified at 25 kV 50 Hz.
 Existing overhead line at 1,500 V DC was to be converted to 6.6 kV 50 Hz.